MeetBagga/Score-Keeper/README.md

 #Score keeper
-A score keeper web app made by using html,css,bootstrap and javascript
+A score keeper web app made by using html,css,bootstrap and javascript.